sgh185/sgh185.github.io/_pages/about.md

 systems stack --- "blending".

-As an undergraduate researcher, I've made contributions to long-term research projects at Northwestern such as the [Interweaving Project](http://interweaving.org/) and the [Nautilus Aerokernel](https://hale-legacy.com/nautilus/).
-I'm is also an active member of several research groups including the [NU Compilers Group](https://users.cs.northwestern.edu/~simonec/Team.html#Collaboration), [NU’s Prescience Lab](http://www.presciencelab.org/), the NU Parallelism Group, and the NU TimeSqueezing Group.
+As an undergraduate researcher, I've made contributions to long-term research projects such as the [Interweaving Project](http://interweaving.org/) and the [Nautilus Aerokernel](https://hale-legacy.com/nautilus/).
+I'm also an active member of several research groups including the [NU Compilers Group](https://users.cs.northwestern.edu/~simonec/Team.html#Collaboration), [NU’s Prescience Lab](http://www.presciencelab.org/), the NU Parallelism Group, and the NU TimeSqueezing Group.